sukikrishna/Distributed_Chat_Application/ENGINEERING_NOTEBOOK.md

 ## DESIGN EXERCISE 2 (RPC)

+We re-implemented the chat application using gRPC instead of the custom wire protocol/JSON.

+The code for this implementation can be found [here](https://github.com/sukikrishna/CS262DesignExercise1/tree/gRPC/src/gRPC_protocol)

 ## Comparison of gRPC vs JSON vs Custom Protocol

 #### Does the use of this tool make the application easier or more difficult?